Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Bounded Variations on Algorithms and

 \item While the invocation of new operations (of all types) is disabled (by item~\ref{ln:stop}), the gossip procedure keeps on propagating the maximal operation indices (and merge the arriving information with the local one).
 Eventually, all nodes share the same operation indices (for all types).
 At that point in time, the procedure for dealing with integer overflow events uses a consensus-based global reset procedure for replacing, per operation type, the highest operation index with its initial value $0$, while keeping the values of all shared registers unchanged. \end{enumerate}

 \textbf{Self-stabilizing global reset procedure.~~} The implementation of the self-stabilizing procedure for global reset can be based on existing mechanisms, such as the one by Awerbuch \etal~\cite{DBLP:conf/wdag/AwerbuchPVD94}.
 We note that the system settings of Awerbuch \etal~\cite{DBLP:conf/wdag/AwerbuchPVD94} assume execution fairness.
-This assumption is allowed by our system settings (Section~\ref{sec:seldomFair}).
 This is because we assume that reaching $\mathrm{MAXINT}$ can only occur due to a transient fault.
 Thus, execution fairness, which implies all nodes are eventually alive, is seldom required (only for recovering from transient faults).